WWE Friday Night Smackdown preview: Roman Reigns returns on Friday's Fox show - Pro Wrestling Dot Net

 -Cameron Grimes vs. Baron Corbin

 Powell’s POV: Friday’s Smackdown will be live from Knoxville, Tennessee at Thompson-Boling Arena.
-Join Jake Barnett for our weekly live review of Smackdown as the show airs Friday on Fox at 7CT/8ET.
-Jake’s audio review will available for Dot Net Members (including our Patreon patrons).
+Jake Barnett is on vacation this week, so join me for our weekly live review of Smackdown as the show airs Friday on Fox at 7CT/8ET.
+My same night audio review will available for Dot Net Members (including our Patreon patrons).

 Be the first to comment